ISUgenomics/bioinformatics-workbook/Appendix/Unix/unix-basics-1.md

 ```

-To copy a folder you have to add the `-r` parameter to copy recursively
+To copy a folder you have to add the `-r` parameter to copy recursively (copy all files in a folder and subfolders of subfolders etc)

 ```
 cp -r Letters Letters_copy